-It is quite common to see young Taiwanese playing baseball in the United States, as there have been so many that were signed as the international free agent in the past 20 years.
+In the past 20 or so years, it is quite common to see young Taiwanese playing baseball in the United States as international free agents.

 However, it is rare to see Taiwanese players like Lyle Lin going through the USA education system and enter the MLB Draft.

-The 20-year-old ASU sophomore is originally from Taiwan, he left 穀保家商 (Gubao High School) after one semester in Gubao’s baseball program.
-He then spent the next two and half years playing for the JSerra Catholic High School in the United States.
+The 20-year-old ASU sophomore is originally from Taiwan.
+He left Gubao High School after one semester in their baseball program.
+Lyle Lin then spent the next two and a half years playing for the JSerra Catholic High School in the United States.

-In the 2018 seasons as the primary catcher for the Sun Devils, Lin started all 55 games and slashed .312/.344/.407 with 2 home runs and 16 doubles.
-It is also worth mentioning Lin was second on the team with 72 hits.
+In the 2018 seasons as the primary catcher for the Sun Devils, Lin started all 55 games and slashed .312/.344/.407 with two home runs and 16 doubles.
+It is also worth mentioning Lin was second on the team with a total of 72 hits.